-4. Ensure that your pet has proper identification in the form of pet tags and a microchip.
+5. Ensure that your pet has proper identification in the form of pet tags and a microchip.
 Did you know that getting lost ranks as one of the most common causes of death in our pets?
 Pet tags combined with a microchip, substantially increases the chance that your family will be reunited with their pet.
 What would you do if your pet got lost?
 Contact us today for a safe, secure solution.

 6. Schedule your pet for dental care at least once a year.
-Some breeds need a dental cleaning and assessment more often to avoid the relentless progression of peridontal disease.
-Time and again we see significant liver, kidney and urinary system illness from neglected dental problems.
+Some breeds need a dental cleaning and assessment more often to avoid the relentless progression of periodontal disease.
+Time and again we see significant liver, heart, kidney and urinary system illness from neglected dental problems.
 Periodontal disease is the most common illness of man and animals and has a disastrous effect both on quality of life as well as longevity.
 You will be doing your pet the biggest favor by providing regular dental care and you should think of regular dental care in your pet as part of the necessary essentials along with food, water and shelter.

-7.Keeping your pet comfortable and increasing their quality of life by providing adequate pain control.
-Many health conditions such as arthritis, dental problems such as inflamed gums or broken abcessed teeth, urinary tract disease, ear infections and many more can cause significant discomfort.
-Often times pets mask their discomfort and since they don’t communicate by telling us “it hurts”, we must be vigilant in watching for those conditions.
-Today we have available to us medications and treatments which can significantly help your pet be more comfortable and it is a simple act of care and kindness to provide those options for our pets.
+7. Keep your pet comfortable and increase their quality of life by providing adequate pain control.
+Many health conditions such as arthritis, dental problems such as inflamed gums, fractured crowns or abscessed teeth, urinary tract disease, ear infections and many more ailments can cause significant discomfort.
+Often, pets mask their discomfort, and since they don’t communicate by telling us “it hurts,” we must be vigilant in watching for these conditions.
+Today, we have medications and treatments, such as therapy laser, which can significantly help your pet be more comfortable.
+It is a simple act of care and kindness to provide these options for our pets.